lambe-lang/specification/README.md

 ### Using trait

 How this trait can be used in another file?
-Simple provide an implementation:
+Simple!
+Just provide an implementation:
 ```
 impl list